UNB Hockey's Home Rinks

 At the turn of the 20th century, UNB was playing hockey outside - as were all teams in the Fredericton area.
 There were several outdoor rinks in Fredericton and most of UNB's games were either at the George Street rink or Officer's Square.
 Later, they played outdoors at College Field.
 UNB would play indoors at the Arctic Rink, when scheduling would allow.

 The Arctic RinkThe Arctic Rink was a private venture organized as the Fredericton Skating Rink Ltd. in the summer of 1902.
-By the fall they had raised $10,000 to build the rink and it officially opened two months later on December 25th, 1902 at a cost of $7,000.
+By the fall they had raised $10,000 to build the rink and it officially opened two months later on December 25th, 1902 at a cost of $7,000 (equivalent to $200K in 2020).
 As Fredericton's only indoor rink, ice time was at a premium between the City League, York League, Southern New Brunswick Senior League (SNBSL), YMCA Boys and public skating.

 The rink was the third largest venue in the Maritimes behind the Halifax and Saint John exhibition halls.
 The Arctic Rink was located along the St. John River, where the City of Fredericton Library is today, at the ramp to the original Carleton Street bridge and landing for the D.J.
 Purdy Steamer.